 - Vietnam War: About 15 out of every 100 Vietnam Veterans (or 15%) were currently diagnosed with PTSD at the time of the most recent study in the late 1980s, the National

 - Vietnam Veterans Readjustment Study (NVVRS).
 It is estimated that about 30 out of every 100 (or 30%) of Vietnam Veterans have had PTSD in their lifetime.

 Lots of folks in our community are struggling with trauma and PTSD.
-Making sure that everyone can enjoy our annual national celebration of freedoms – especially those who fought for those freedoms – seems like the very least we can do.
+Making sure that everyone can enjoy our annual national celebration of our freedoms – especially those who fought for those freedoms.
+It seems like the very least we can do.